-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, car payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-TransUnion, Equifax, and Experian, the three major credit agencies, each have a proprietary formula for building your credit score.
-The original FICO score was developed by Fair Isaac and Company.
+TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building a credit score.
+The original FICO model was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors to calculate your score:
+While the formulas vary from one agency to another, the differences aren't huge; all of the agencies use the following in building a score:

-- Your Credit History - How many years have you had credit?
+- Credit History - How many years have you had credit?

-- Your Credit Card Balances - How many accounts do you carry?
+- Your Credit Card Balances - How many accounts do you hold?
 How much do you owe on your accounts?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-Each of these is assigned a value and a weight.
-The result is one number.
-FICO scores can be as low as 300 and as high as 800.
+Each of these factors is assigned a value and a weight.
+The results are added up and distilled into a single number.
+FICO scores range from 300 to 800.
 Higher is better.
-Most home buyers have a score above 620.
+Typical home buyers probably find their credit scores above 620.

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 Improving your score

-You can get a free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.
+You can get a free credit report once per year from the three major agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.